-1. Introduction
+1. INTRODUCTION

 Factorization of integers is one of the most studied problems in algorithmic number theory and cryptology.
-One of the best general factorization methods available is the Elliptic-Curve Method (ECM), introduced in the 1987 paper [32] by Hendrik W. Lenstra, Jr. ECM plays an important role in factoring the "random" integers of interest to number theorists: it is not as fast as trial division and Pollard's rho method for finding tiny prime factors, but it is the method of choice for finding medium-size prime factors.
-ECM also plays an important role in factoring the "hard" integers of interest to cryptologists: those integers are attacked by sieving methods, which use ECM to find medium-size prime factors of auxiliary integers.
-ECM can also be used directly to find "large" prime factors; the current record (see [45]) is a 241-bit factor of the 1181-bit number $2^{1181} - 1$ .
+One of the best general factorization methods available is the Elliptic-Curve Method (ECM), introduced in the 1987 paper [33] by Hendrik W. Lenstra, Jr. ECM plays an important role in factoring the "random" integers of interest to number theorists: it is not as fast as trial division and Pollard's rho method for finding tiny prime factors, but it is the method of choice for finding medium-size prime factors.
+ECM also plays an important role in factoring the "hard" integers of interest to cryptologists: those integers are attacked by sieving methods, which use ECM to find medium-size prime factors; the current record (see [46]) is a 241-bit factor of the 1181-bit number $2^{1181} - 1$ .

-Implementations of ECM are available in most computer-algebra packages and have been the subject of countless papers.
-The state-of-the-art implementation is GMP-ECM, described in detail in the paper [46] by Zimmermann and Dodson.
+Implementations of ECM are available in most computer-algebra packages and have been the subject of many papers.
+The state-of-the-art implementation is GMP-ECM, described in detail in the paper [47] by Zimmermann and Dodson.